learn more about our award-winning, highly experienced training service

-We were established in 1986 by the Tasmanian seafood industry as the Fishing Industry Training Board of Tasmania.
-We later became Seafood Training Tasmania trading as Seafood and Maritime Training’.
+We were first established in 1986 by the Tasmanian seafood industry as the ‘Fishing Industry Training Board of Tasmania’ and later became ‘Seafood Training Tasmania’ trading as ‘Seafood and Maritime Training’.

 James first joined SMT as a casual trainer in 2002 and was later employed as the Training Manager in 2003.
 Prior to joining SMT, James worked in the Aquaculture Maritime sectors for 10 years.

 A board member of SMT for over 8 years and previously a TSIC Board Member for two terms.
 Sam is a graduate of the Tasmanian Leaders Program and recipient of the FRDC Emerging Leader’s Governance Scholarship.
 He holds a BSc Hons, Cert IV Trainer Assessor and is a GAICD.